Homesteading Family Logo

 What We Recommend

-What you really want to move toward is the open-pollinated or heirloom varieties.
+Make your garden work for you by planting crops that grow well in your area.
 However, if you’re a new gardener or are trying to grow something that doesn’t always do well in your area, you may want to give a hybrid seed a try because they can have a little extra vigor and be stronger plants.

 Where to Buy Seeds